johnbotris/mpk-mini-mkii-bitwig-script/README.md

 ![diagram of the drum pad CC mappings](Diagram.png)

-There are still 3 pads that do nothing, I'm open to suggestions.
+There is still 1 pad that does nothing, I'm open to suggestions.

 The Joystick maps to pitch bend on the Y axis, and send MIDI CC messages centered around 60 on the X axis (you can have it to send 0-127 on either side with separate data1 bytes via the MkII Editor, if you want).
 This you can map the usual way by selecting any control you want.